 Our team at Pembroke Square Dental understands that dental care can bring a lot of questions.
 While our dentist and team will do our best to answer any questions while you are in our office, we recognize that you may have additional questions come up before or after your visit.
 You are welcome to contact our office for answers or look through our list of frequently asked questions.
-Dr. Rafah Abdelmonem, Dr. Camila Di Giorgio, and their team want to make sure that you are as comfortable as possible when you receive dental care in Pembroke Pines, Florida.
+Dr. Rafah Abdelmonem and our team want to make sure that you are as comfortable as possible when you receive dental care in Pembroke Pines, Florida.

 Do you accept my dental insurance?